mlc-35171/GradeStudentClass/README.md

 # GradeStudentClass
-CodeAcademy exercise to find avg &amp; assign letter grades to students and the class
+CodeAcademy exercise to find avg and assign letter grades to students and the class.

+Uses dictionaries, functions